Data sharing / information governance

 SNOMED-CT international has provided an interim release of relevant COVID-19 concepts, with 24 records added alongside core concept descriptions.
 The release aims to provide up-to-date terminology to allow clinicians, researchers and administrators globally to code and analyse COVID-19 cases.

-Alongside this, NHS Digital have provided new terms for COVID-19, which suppliers can download.
+Applicable for the UK, NHS Digital have provided new terms for COVID-19.

 The NHS Digital SNOMED-CT browser is available online.